- Step 1: Download OS

 Step 3: Flash the SD card

 Now everything is ready to flash the OS image onto the microSD card.
-Use a good quality, branded, 32GB card.
+Use a good quality, branded, 32GB or larger card.
 We use SanDisk Ultra cards which are fast, durable and reliable.

 - Insert the SD card into a card reader on your host PC;